dmtkfs/vscode-projects/imagescraper/READ_ME.md

-Certainly!
-Here’s a comprehensive summary for a README file, detailing the functionality and operation of your script.
-This README can be used as a guide for users to understand how to set up and use the script effectively.

----

 ## Image Scraper Tool

 This Python-based tool automates the process of downloading images from websites using Selenium and Requests libraries.
 It is designed to handle both simple and complex scenarios including dynamic content loading, session management, and handling rate limits with retries.